What You Need to Know About Lung Cancer Immunotherapy

 Do I need to be in a clinical trial to receive immunotherapy?

-You do not need to be in a clinical trial to recieve one of the three FDA-approved immunotherapy drugs.
-There are other promising lung cancer immunotherapy drugs currently in clinical trials.
+You do not need to be in a clinical trial to receive an FDA-approved immunotherapy drug.
+However, there are promising lung cancer immunotherapy drugs currently in clinical trials.
 Participating in one of these trials might be the right treatment choice for you.
 Talk to your doctor about the clinical trials available to you.

 What are some possible side effects?